Polanyi potential theory: Refutation

 “Are these forces subject to screening by intervening molecules?
 Would a solid acting by these forces possess a spatially fixed adsorption potential?”

 After computational analysis, a joint publication was made between Polanyi and London claiming that the adsorptive forces behaved similarly to the model that Polanyi had proposed.

 Further research

 Polanyi's theory has historical significance whose work has been used a foundation for other models, such as the theory of volume filling micropores (TVFM) and the Dubinin–Radushkevich theory.

-Other research have been performed loosely involving the potential theory of Polanyi such as the capillary condensation phenomenon discovered by Zsigmondy.
+Other research have been performed loosely involving the potential theory of Polanyi such as the capillary condensation phenomenon discovered by Richard Adolf Zsigmondy.
 Unlike Poylani's theory which involves a flat surface, Zsigmondy's research involves a porous structure like silica materials.
 His research proved that condensation of vapors can occur in narrow pores below the standard saturated vapour pressure.